medidbella/minitalk/README.md

 -3 in another terminal run the client program like this (./cleint ("the-server-id" "any message you want to send")

 lastly, you will see that the same message is printed in the first terminal where the server is running

+if the message printed by the server is different try to increase the value given to the usleep function in the "client.c" file make it for example 500